Florida's Good Samaritan Law & Drug Overdoses

 Criminal Defense Lawyers in Overdose Cases

 When faced with charges related to drug overdoses, it’s crucial to seek legal representation from experienced criminal defense lawyers.
 The outcome of such cases often hinges on a thorough understanding of the law and how it applies to the specific circumstances.
-This is where our firm’s expertise becomes invaluable.
+This is where our firm’s knowledge becomes invaluable.
 With our combined experience and strategic approach, we’re well-equipped to handle these sensitive cases.

 One of our partners, known for their reputation as a thorough and aggressive litigator, has successfully defended clients in cases where the Good Samaritan Law played a key role.
 In one hypothetical scenario, an individual called 911 to report a friend’s overdose, resulting in the discovery of a small amount of drugs at the scene.
-The prosecution attempted to press charges for possession, but our firm argued that the evidence was inadmissible due to the protections provided by the Good Samaritan Law.
-The case resulted in an acquittal, saving our client from unnecessary legal consequences.

 On the other hand, the other partner, who began their career as an Assistant State Attorney in Orlando, brings a unique perspective to these cases.
 Having prosecuted similar cases in the past, they understand the strategies that the state may employ to bypass the Good Samaritan Law’s protections.
 This insight allows us to anticipate potential challenges and mount a robust defense for our clients, offering the best possible outcome.